HackBulgaria/ApplicationFall2016/3-Strings-and-Numbers/README.md

 # Strings and Numbers

-You are givem a string `s` which has encoded numbers in it.
+You are given a string `s` which has encoded numbers in it.
 Your goal is to return the sum of all **numbers** in that string.

 ## Number encoding